BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 A property of a program that can run on more than one kind of computer.

 *REPL*:
-A program that reads another program and executes it
+A program that reads another program and executes it.

 *prompt*:
 Characters displayed by the interpreter to indicate that it is ready to take input from the user.